DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-calculated-fields/calculated-fields-overview.md

 If a calculated field expression involves the use of different types, it is necessary to convert them to the same type (e.g., **Max(ToDecimal([Quantity]),[UnitPrice])**)

 Although a value that is returned by a calculated field is usually converted to a string (to be displayed in a text-aware report control), it can return a value of any kind.
-For example, if a database field contains an image, you can set a calculated field's expression to "=...", after which this calculated field can be bound to the [Pucture Box](../../use-report-elements/use-basic-report-controls/picture-box.md) control.
+For example, if a database field contains an image, you can set a calculated field's expression to "=...", after which this calculated field can be bound to the [Picture Box](../../use-report-elements/use-basic-report-controls/picture-box.md) control.

 To construct a valid aggregate expression, use the following format, which consists of four parts.